public-awesome/launchpad/README.md

 A minter factory is a singleton contract that encapsulates all governance parameters for a type of minter.
 It's sole responsibility is to instantiate new minters with the latest governance parameters.

+Each factory also maintains an inventory of minters it has created, along with a verified and blocked status for each.
+Goverance can vote to verify and block minters.

 ### Minters

 Stargaze supports various types of minters.
 CosmWasm developers are encouraged to contribute new types of minters.
 Developers can earn a fee from every mint via Fair Burn's [developer incentive](./packages/sg1/README.md).